Written By: Tracy Gomez

 Cannabis requires a specific temperature and humidity, which in turn demands plenty of energy to run air conditioning and ventilation.
 Ventilation design requires a special approach, since outdoor air contains substances that are potentially harmful for plants.
 A direct supply of outdoor air also reduces the carbon dioxide concentration below the ideal level for cannabis.

 Ductless air conditioning systems are preferred for cannabis facilities.
 When high efficiency is a priority, HVAC engineers recommend chilled water systems or variable refrigerant flow (VRF).
-Mini-split systems are viable for small operations.
+Mini-split systems are viable for small operations, and should be installed by a trained professional who can handle plumbing fargo issues, or indeed issues elsewhere.

 These air conditioning systems cool the air at a lower cost than conventional ducted systems while dehumidifying your cultivation space.
 A cannabis facility has high dehumidification needs because plants increase air humidity.